I liga: Formation

 Second-level league was first created for the 1949 season, and was split into northern and southern sections, each comprising 10 teams.
 First plans to create this league appeared in 1947.
-On February 14 and 15, 1948, a meeting of officials of Polish Football Association took place in Warsaw.
+On 14 and 15 February 1948, a meeting of officials of Polish Football Association took place in Warsaw.
 Officials from Gdańsk promoted the creation of the league, but this idea was opposed by the delegates from the most powerful regions of Polish football: Kraków, Łódź, Upper Silesia and Warsaw.
-On May 30, 1948, however, the second division was officially approved, with 18 teams in one group.
-On February 19, 1949, Polish Football Association decided to expand the league to 20 teams, divided into northern and southern groups.
+On 30 May 1948, however, the second division was officially approved, with 18 teams in one group.
+On 19 February 1949, Polish Football Association decided to expand the league to 20 teams, divided into northern and southern groups.

-First games of the new, second division, took place on March 20, 1949, with the first goal scored by Jozef Kokot of Naprzód Lipiny, in a game between Naprzód and Błękitni Kielce.
+First games of the new, second division, took place on 20 March 1949, with the first goal scored by Jozef Kokot of Naprzód Lipiny, in a game between Naprzód and Błękitni Kielce.
 First winners of the second division were Garbarnia Kraków (northern group) and Górnik Radlin (southern group): both sides were promoted to the Ekstraklasa.
-To determine a winner of the 1949 season of the second division, Górnik had to play Garbarnia in three extra games (4:2, 0:2 and 4:3).
-The top scorer of the first season was Mieczyslaw Nowak of Garbarnia, with 24 goals.
+To determine a winner of the 1949 season of the second division, Górnik had to play Garbarnia in three extra games (4–2, 0–2 and 4–3).
+The top scorer of the first season was Mieczysław Nowak of Garbarnia, with 24 goals.
 Relegated were the teams of Ognisko Siedlce and PTC Pabianice (northern group), and Błękitni Kielce and Pafawag Wrocław (southern group).

 1950s

-For the 1951 season the format was changed to four groups, with eight teams in each group.
+For the 1951 season, the format was changed to four groups, with eight teams in each group.

 1970s–2008

-For the 1973–74 season the 2nd level was changed to comprise two sections, split into north and south.
+For the 1973–74 season, the second level was changed to comprise two sections, split into north and south.

-For the 1989–90 season the league reverted to a single group.
+For the 1989–90 season, the league reverted to a single group.

-In 2000 the number of teams was limited to 20 sides, then to 18.
-Champions and vice-champions received automatic promotion, while third place teams competed in playoffs.
+In 2000, the number of teams was limited to 20 sides, then to 18.
+Champions and runners-up received automatic promotion, while third place teams competed in playoffs.
 The bottom four teams were relegated.

 New name

 From the 2008–09 season, the league was renamed as I liga.
 The number of teams competing remained at 18.
-Teams which place 15-18 were automatically relegated to II liga (West or East).
-The first and second placed teams were promoted to the Ekstraklasa.
-In 2014 II liga merged into one group and these rules were changed – the three worst-ranked teams are relegated, and the 15th I liga club compete in playoffs with the fourth placed II liga team.
+Teams placed 15-18 were automatically relegated to II liga (West or East), while the top two finishers were promoted to the Ekstraklasa.
+In 2014, II liga merged into one group and these rules were changed – the three worst-ranked teams are relegated, and the 15th I liga club compete in playoffs with the fourth placed II liga team.

-In 2018 the relegation playoff was removed.
-Since the 2019–20 season the top 2 teams are automatically promoted whilst teams placed 3–6 compete in a playoff for the final 3rd spot.
+In 2018, the relegation playoff was removed.
+Since the 2019–20 season, the top two teams are automatically promoted, whilst teams placed 3–6 compete in a playoff for the final third spot.

 Clubs

-Stadiums and locations
+The following 18 clubs are competing in the I liga during the 2025–26 season.